Arnab-Developer/ArnabDeveloper.HtmlContent.Core/README.md

 There are five methods to get the HTML responses.

-- `GetContent()` to get HTML responses synchronously
+- `GetContent()` get html contents synchronously
-- `GetContentAsync()` to get HTML responses asynchronously
+- `GetContentAsync()` get html contents asynchronously
-- `GetContentParallelAsync` to get HTML responses asynchronously in parallel
+- `GetContentAsyncStream()` get html contents asynchronously but start to return contents as they are ready before all are complete
-- `GetContentParallelAsyncV2()` to get HTML responses asynchronously in parallel with `Parallel.ForEach()`
+- `GetContentParallelAsync()` get html contents asynchronously in parallel
-- `GetContentParallelAsyncV2WithProgress()` to get HTML responses asynchronously in parallel with `Parallel.ForEach()` with progress notification
+- `GetContentParallelForEachAsync()` get html contents asynchronously in parallel using `Parallel.ForEach()`
-- `GetContentParallelAsyncV2WithAsyncStream()` use of async stream
+- `GetContentParallelForEachProgressAsync()` get html contents asynchronously in parallel using 'Parallel.ForEach()' and start to return contents as they are ready before all are complete with progress data.

 ## Tech stack